-2. Are you an architect?
-I have studied photography and I am working as a photographer for the last 20 years, first in Greece, then gaining my masters degree from Goldsmiths, University of London together with Ian Jeffrey, later on moving in NY in order to spend a year as a visiting scholar at GSAPP, Columbia University being supported by the Fulbright Foundation.
-By the way… within few months beginning a project based PhD program at the Architectural Association, London together with all the other photography commissions around the world.
-I have been teaching architectural photography for the last nine years at GSAPP, Columbia University and as a visiting professor I have already worked in Brazil, Chile, Denmark, Italy, UK and soon in China and Singapore.
-It’s true that most people are confused about my profession and usually asking if I am an architect because of my deep involvement with architecture, both traditional and contemporary.
+I have studied photography and have been working as a photographer for the last 20 years, first in Greece, then gaining my master's degree from Goldsmiths, University of London together with Ian Jeffrey, and later on moving to New York in order to spend a year as a visiting scholar at GSAPP, Columbia University, supported by the Fulbright Foundation.
+By the way… within a few months I will be starting a project-based PhD program at the Architectural Association, London, together with all the other photography commissions around the world.
+I have been teaching architectural photography for the last nine years at GSAPP, Columbia University and as a visiting professor, I have already worked in Brazil, Chile, Denmark, Italy, UK and soon in China and Singapore.
+It’s true that most people are confused about my profession and usually ask if I am an architect because of my deep involvement with architecture, both traditional and contemporary.

-As a long distance runner during my teenage years I used to train daily in the pine forests of Chalki on Princes islands.
+As a long-distance runner during my teenage years, I used to train daily in the pine forests of Chalki on Princes islands.
 It was during those long runs between the trees, the isolated Byzantine churches, and the Marmara Sea that I began to feel the urge to record the images I experienced on my solitary daily journey.
 It was then that I decided to become a photographer of monuments and landscapes.

-6. How do you work?
-Generally speaking, I only work and for a change I work again.
-Being jet lagged 24/7, changing countries every few days or weeks, having no home but being a citizen of this world together with my linhof camera.
+Generally speaking, I only work and for a change, I work again.
+Being jet lagged 24/7, changing countries every few days or weeks, having no home but being a citizen of this world together with my Linhof camera.
 Being so fortunate in life to collaborate with extraordinary architects and architecture historians such as Kenneth Frampton and Juhani Pallasmaa.

 I do photograph with a view camera, Linhof 4X5 inches and also a Linhof panoramic 6X12cm.
-When it comes to film processing and printing, I work closely with a London based technician Ferdy Carabott for the last two decades and occasionally with a Rome based exhibition printer Davide di Gianni.
+When it comes to film processing and printing, I work closely with a London-based technician Ferdy Carabott for the last two decades and occasionally with a Rome-based exhibition printer Davide di Gianni.